AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## How long after an order is paid does it take to change the billing method of an instance from pay-as-you-go to subscription?

 The billing method of your ECS instance is changed after the order is paid.
-It can take up to four seconds to change the billing method of 20 instances.
+It can take up to 4 seconds to change the billing method of 20 instances.
 After the change is complete, you can see that the billing method of your instance has been changed to **Subscription** in the ECS console.

 ## What do I do if the billing method of an instance cannot be changed from pay-as-you-go to subscription?